jakobib/angularjs2014/angularjs-library-services.md

 parts that can be tested and reused independently.

 Application logic is first grouped in *modules*, each included with an HTML `<script>` tag.
-Some popular modules are listed at the inofficial directory
+Some popular modules are listed at the unofficial directory
 <http://ngmodules.org/>.
 Modules may build on each other and define
 *directives*.
-These directives can be used in form of custom HTML tags and attributes ("declarative HTML").
+These directives can be used in the form of custom HTML tags and attributes ("declarative HTML").
 The core AngularJS module contains directives for basic programming syntax in HTML, such as conditionals (`ng-if`) and loops (`ng-repeat`), among others.
 This extension of HTML is further enriched by a